Nathan-Butler7/post-install-config/README.md

 - Name: Online Banking
 - Click 'Create'.
-- In this lab we will create more members later.
+- In this lab, we will create more members later.

 ![image](https://github.com/user-attachments/assets/57c43f7f-b618-4049-a8f2-4fcd878eed05)